Is the route well sign-posted?

 Can I have my own crew or have a pacer?

 No, the race is a solo endeavor.
-Of course, you are welcome to run with other entrants during the race, should you choose to buddy-up.
+Of course, you are welcome to run with other race entrants during the race, should you choose to buddy-up.
 Friends and family are welcome to follow you throughout the race, but please ensure that they do not obstruct the checkpoint areas and finish.
-Please also ensure that they will not be a nuisance to any resident areas and respect private property.
-Please be respectful of noise at all times, particularly at night.
+Please also ensure that they will not be a nuisance to any residential areas and respect private property.
+Please be aware of noise at all times, particularly at night.
 The future running of the event depends upon it!

 Can I run with my dog?